 The velocity is great at 400 fps, but perhaps its weight is even more impressive.
 It’s just 6.2lbs, and therefore, it should be perfect for those who want to travel light.
 Along with this, you’ll get all the accessories you need, which includes high-quality arrows and a lightweight quiver.

-What stands out?
-There isn’t perhaps a crossbow anywhere that combines a low weight with high power than this.
+What we liked: There isn’t perhaps a crossbow anywhere that combines a low weight with high power than this.
 While it’s not the most powerful crossbow out there, it’s not far behind.
 It’s fast, accurate, and fires arrows with tremendous power.

-What cons did we manage to find?
-Perhaps the only negative to this crossbow is that it does have a draw weight of 200lbs.
+What could be better: Perhaps the only negative to this crossbow is that it does have a draw weight of 200lbs.
 That might be too much for some, but if you can handle it, then you’ll get plenty of benefits.

 More features: comes with three 22″ Hyper Flite arrows, 1.5-5×32 illuminated scope, rope cocking sled, lube wax